Lech-iyoko/Energy-Recommendation-System/README.md

 <<<<<<<
 # Energy-Recommendation-System

-## A machine learning model to show how to optimiese energy bills and usage by recommending when to do energy-intensive activities
+## A machine learning model to analyse global energy consumption data and renewable generation to recommend optimal energy sources for users

 A beginner friendly Data science and machine learing project